 You can now create a free temporary 3-month membership online, without leaving your home.
 This enables you to download free eBooks, eAudiobooks, eMagazines, and eNewspapers.

 However please do continue to report any problems and these will be prioritised.
-We are continuing to organise programmes of work and progress our legal work as far as we can, ready to implement as soon as restrictions are relaxed.
+We are continuing to organise programmes of work and progress our legal work as far as we can.

 Bus passes for older or disabled people